 You are here

-- While we support and advocate that people follow CDC recommendations, some people with asthma do not feel they can breathe adequately while wearing a mask.
-They should avoid going to public places as much as possible.
-Being in public without a face mask may increase the chances of passing on a COVID-19 infection to others even if symptoms are not present.
+- There is no evidence that wearing a face mask makes asthma worse.
+While we support and advocate that people follow CDC recommendations, some people with asthma do not feel they can breathe adequately while wearing a mask.
+If that’s true for you, try to avoid going to public places as much as possible.
+Being in public without a face mask may increase your chances of passing on a COVID-19 infection to others, even if symptoms are not present.